-These six houses are the only ones unaffected by a magnitude 8 earthquake in San Francisco, so they are known as the Six Sisters.
-So far, the house is still inhabited, which shows that it is a blessed place.
-Whether it's on San Francisco's landscaping postcards, calendars, magnets, T-shirts, music boxes, Keyrings and other souvenirs, you can surely see six sisters.
-Six sisters line up next to Alamo Square Park from top to bottom.
-This is Queen Anne-style house in Victorian times, known as Painted Ladies.
-Behind the six sisters is downtown San Francisco, with Alamo Square in the vantage point and excellent vision.
+These six houses were the only unaffected houses in San Francisco after an magnitude 8 earthquake, so they are known as the six sisters.
+So far, the house is still inhabited, and it is really a blessing.
+Whether you are in San Francisco's scenic postcards, calendars, or magnets, T-shirts, music boxes, key rings, etc., you will definitely see six sisters.
+The six sisters are next to Alamo Square Park, lined up in a row from top to bottom.
+This is the Victorian Queen Anne-style house, known as the Painted Ladies.
+Behind the six sisters is downtown San Francisco, with Alamo Square at the top and excellent views.

 Painted Ladies is a block and San Francisco landmark

 painted lady is actually an architectural style used to describe Victorian and Edwardian style buildings

 mostly decorated with three or more colors of its details

 The most famous is the 6-story side-by-side Victorian building commonly known as the Six Sisters House

 many tourists and the locals who come to sit in the green area of the Alamo Square